clowwindy/shadowsocks-libev/README.md

 ## Transparent proxy

 The latest shadowsocks-libev has provided a *redir* mode.
-You can configure your Linux-based box or router to proxy all TCP traffic transparently, which is handy if you use a OpenWRT-powered router.
+You can configure your Linux-based box or router to proxy all TCP traffic transparently, which is handy if you use an OpenWRT-powered router.

     # Create new chain
     iptables -t nat -N SHADOWSOCKS